How Technical Assistance Strengthens Grant Programs

 While the Uniform Guidance isn’t prescriptive concerning what expertise a TA provider needs, the Vander Weele Group firmly believes in engaging people with firsthand experience of the systems in which they’re working.
 “For example,” Coonrod says, “our team is comprised of professionals that have held a variety of roles in the EI system: parents of children who have used EI services, service coordinators and CFC managers, EI direct service and evaluation providers, even administrators of Early Childhood Programs.
 The breadth and depth of their experience provides us with a comprehensive understanding of the many integral applications of policy and their impacts at all levels of the system.”
 Having such a team ensures TA is grounded in addressing real-world challenges.

-Approach Grantees with Empathy
+Approach Providers with Empathy

-As a TA provider, it is most helpful to approach each grantee as if their practice were your own.
-Poor past experiences with auditors, monitors, and TA providers can leave a bad taste in a grantee’s mouth.
+As a TA provider, it is most helpful to approach each practitioner as if their practice were your own.
+Poor past experiences with auditors, monitors, and TA providers can leave a bad taste in a practitioner’s mouth.
 Early Childhood Education Monitoring Program Manager Laura Abbruzzese observes, “It can be uncomfortable, intimidating, even invasive to have someone from outside your organization or practice, who may not know you or your work personally, checking to see if all your I’s are dotted and your T’s are crossed.
 But it can also be an incredible opportunity—a chance to gather meaningful information that highlights successes and effective strategies and captures areas for improvement.”
-Framing TA as an opportunity for grantees to improve their practices with support changes the dynamic from adversarial to collaborative.
+Framing TA as an opportunity for providers and grantees to improve their practices with support changes the dynamic from adversarial to collaborative.

 Conclusion